A-Programmer/KSFramework/README.md

 # KSFramework

 **KSFramework** is a modular and extensible .NET framework that simplifies the implementation of enterprise-grade applications using **Clean Architecture**, **DDD**, and **CQRS** patterns.
-It includes built-in support for Generic Repository, Unit of Work, and a custom MediatR-style messaging system.
+It includes built-in support for Generic Repository, Unit of Work, and a custom MediatR-style messaging system, some useful extension methods, helpers, common Enums, Common Exceptions, Unified API Result, Common Specifications, Pagination Helper, Common Responses, .NET Core Tag Helpers and some Utilities.

 ---